-Alicia’s counseling theory is narrative therapy, which focuses on the client as their expert on their own life and the co-creation of change in the client’s life.
+Alicia’s counseling theory is narrative therapy, which focuses on the client as an expert on their own life and the co-creation of change in the client’s life.
 Please visit this site if you would like to learn more about narrative therapy.
-Alicia utilizes creative and art-based techniques in her practice to support clients in different modes of expression.
+Alicia has engaged in further study of narrative therapy, and anticipates graduating with a Masters degree in Narrative Therapy and Community Work in 2023.
+Alicia utilizes creative and art-based techniques as part of her practice to support clients in different modes of expression.

 Alicia provides individual counseling to ages 8 and older, as well as couples counseling.
 She has a special interest in working with clients experiencing anxiety, trauma, suicidal thoughts, OCD, and issues affecting the LGBTQ+ community.
 She welcomes clients of all sexualities, genders, bodies and sizes, abilities, races, and religions.